 However, due to the physicochemical characteristics of certain organic compounds that coat the solid particles and have a hydrophobic effect, it can result in a reduction of the wetting rate and water repellency in the soil [14].
 Cuevas Becerra [15] describes this phenomenon, as a process of high relevance since its existence is associated to preferential flows and surface runoff.

-Finally, it has to be considered that excessive tillage and incorporation of organic residues into cereal production systems leads to compaction problems that can hinder the capacity of fluid transmission in the soil [16].
-Additionally with changes in local hydrology, related to the effect of hydrophobicity and the destruction of the porous system by farming, where its distribution and variability are unknown [17], we hypothesized that in a coarse textured soil under a long-term tillage and maize monoculture the spatial distribution of the hydraulic properties is associated with the state of compaction and hydrophobicity of the soil.
-The aims of the study were (i) to spatially quantify the state of soil compaction (in and out of the tire track as well as at the topsoil and subsoil) through properties of physical functionality in areas of high and low mechanical resistance and (ii) evaluate the hydraulic conductivity and hydrophobicity depending on the spatial variability of the soil and its dependence on soil compaction, for a coarse textured soil under a long-term tillage and maize monoculture.
+Finally, it has to be considered that the long-term repeated tillage and incorporation of organic residues into cereal production systems leads to compaction problems that can hinder the capacity of fluid transmission in the soil [16].
+Additionally with changes in local hydrology, related to the effect of hydrophobicity and the destruction of the porous system by farming, where its distribution and variability are unknown [17], we hypothesized that in a coarse textured soil under long-term tillage and maize monoculture the penetration resistance and its spatial distribution are directly related to the hydraulic conductivity and hydrophobicity of the soil.
+The aims of the study were (i) to quantify the mechanical resistance of the soil and its distribution both vertically and horizontally in areas of high and low mechanical resistance, places with frequent crossing and places without crossing of machinery, as at the topsoil and subsoil, and (ii) evaluate the hydraulic conductivity and hydrophobicity depending on the spatial variability of the soil and its dependence on soil compaction, for a coarse textured soil under a long-term tillage and maize monoculture.

 2. Materials and Methods